 “This one’s on you.
 Don’t drink and drive.”

 Instead of telling readers to follow the rules, it walks an entirely different line.
-It puts them at the center of a tragic scene.
+It inverts the jolly bar phrase “this one’s on me” and turns it into something more tragic.
 (Plus, it plays on the ever-motivating emotion, guilt.)

 Whether you use one or two of these techniques or go for all three, emotionally charged copy will bring you better results.
 All you have to do is borrow from the small screen.

 Need help elevating your copy with engaging techniques?
 Contact WordsFresh for a creative approach to meeting your business goals.